Anomal-E: A Self-Supervised Network Intrusion Detection System based on Graph Neural Networks

-Graph neural networks have been successfully applied in various application domains.
+GNNs have been successfully applied in various application domains.
 However, these approaches mainly focus on node features for message propagation and are currently unable to consider edge features for edge classification.
-Therefore, the \mbox{E-GraphSAGE} algorithm was proposed to capture k-hop edge information for generating edge embeddings for network intrusion detection.
-This provides the basis for computing the corresponding edge embeddings and enabling edge classification; that is, the classification of computer network flows into benign and attack flows.
+Therefore, the \mbox{E-GraphSAGE} algorithm was proposed to capture $k$-hop edge features for generating edge embeddings for the purpose of network intrusion detection.
+This provides the basis for computing the corresponding edge embeddings and enabling edge classification; that is, the classification of computer network flows as benign or attack flows.

-The goal of an NIDS is essentially to detect malicious network flows.
+The goal of a NIDS is to detect malicious network flows.
 The problem can therefore be formulated as an edge classification problem in graph representation learning.
 The original GraphSAGE algorithm only considers node features for message information prorogation rather than edge features~\cite{Hamilton2017}.
 However, most network attack datasets only consist of network flow features.
-Thus, the algorithm is required to sample and aggregate the k-hop edge features of the graph.
-Also, the final output of the algorithms should be edge embeddings for malicious network flow detection, rather than node embeddings.
-As a result, the E-GraphSAGE algorithm was proposed with these modifications, as shown in Algorithm~\ref{alg:E-GraphSAGE}.
+Therefore, to capture edge information, sampling and aggregating at a $k$-hop depth needs to occur on edge features of the graph.
+Additionally, the final output should be edge embeddings for malicious network flow detection, rather than node embeddings.
+As a result, the E-GraphSAGE algorithm was proposed with these modifications, shown in Algorithm~\ref{alg:E-GraphSAGE}.

 \IncMargin{1.5em} \DecMargin{1em}